 Insulating your greenhouse with a layer of bubble wrap will give your plants a helping hand through winter, while still letting in light.
 If you’re overwintering plants, a max/min thermometer and a greenhouse heater can be useful.
 Read our advice on how to keep the heat in your greenhouse in winter.

 Greenhouse staging raises plants off the ground, avoiding cooler air, and gives a convenient height for working.
 Slats increase air circulation, reducing fungal problems.
 Propagators help to ensure success with seed sowing; a heated propagator or mat will speed up germination and rooting.
-Read more about essential greenhouse kit.
+Read more about essential greenhouse kit and the most useful greenhouse accessories.

 - A polytunnel is cheaper but less attractive than a greenhouse but a good way of growing summer crops such as tomatoes, and winter crops such as lettuce.
 Polytunnels are expensive to heat over winter and don’t give enough protection to be used for overwintering tender plants.
 Find out how to build a polytunnel.